22 March 2022

-“Importantly, the published data also suggests that children tend to have less severe cases of COVID-19 than adults,” says Children’s Health Queensland Infectious Diseases Senior Medical Officer Adam Irwin.
-“In most cases the virus causes mild or moderate symptoms, which can include fever and cough, but also milder cases of pneumonia sometimes requiring hospitalisation.”
+“Importantly, the published data also suggests that children tend to have less severe cases of COVID-19 than adults,” says Children’s Health Queensland’s Director of Infectious Diseases Julia Clark.
+“In most cases the virus causes mild or moderate symptoms, which can include fever, cough and tummy upsets but also milder cases of pneumonia sometimes requiring hospitalisation.”

-“Previous claims that infants are at similar risk to adults are not supported by the evidence we currently have,” Dr Irwin says.
-Approximately 10% of babies appear to need admission to hospital to receive oxygen, in a similar way to other winter viruses.
+The latest published data suggests infants are at an increased risk of developing severe cases of COVID-19 compared to young children, but with a similar risk to adolescents.
+During the Delta wave, approximately 10 per cent of babies needed admission to hospital to receive oxygen, in a similar way to other winter viruses – although with Omicron, babies and infants are half as likely to be admitted to hospital.
 These are important and serious infections, but these babies almost all recover without needing support from intensive care.
 This is very different to the experience in the elderly, particularly those with existing health problems.

 What about children with complex and chronic conditions?

-As SARS-CoV-2 is a new strain of the coronavirus, there is little information available about the impact it might have on children with complex and chronic medical conditions.
-“However, there are encouraging reports that even children with serious underlying conditions will mostly only experience a mild illness with COVID-19.
-This is reinforced by data from liver transplant units and from children’s cancer centres,” Dr Irwin said.
+Internationally, data continues to show that children are affected less commonly and less severely than adults by COVID-19.
+“Even children with serious underlying conditions will usually only experience a mild illness with COVID-19.
+This is reinforced by data from liver transplant units and from children’s cancer centres,” Dr Clark said.

-“It’s important to note that, so far, children with confirmed COVID-19 have contracted it from a family member or via close contact with a confirmed case.
-It is therefore crucial for every family member to take the recommended infection prevention precautions to reduce the risk of a child with a complex and/or chronic condition getting the disease.”
+“It’s important to note that most children who are infected with COVID-19 have become infected via a family member.
+It is therefore crucial for every family member to take the recommended infection prevention precautions and ensure eligible family members are vaccinated to reduce the risk to a child with a complex and/or chronic condition getting the disease.
+Children over the age of 5 years are now able to be vaccinated which will both decrease their chances of getting disease and also help to decrease overall virus circulation,” Dr Clark said.

 Parents and carers should contact their child’s specialist care team for tailored advice and information about their specific condition.